Last Updated on March 30, 2022

 If you’re planning to pack anything at all for that trip, chances are it’s cheaper for you to book an economy ticket and have a bag or two included in the fare price.

 Of course, you can opt for basic economy if you plan on going au natural and not taking anything along with you.
 I’m just saying – compare the benefits of the lower fares to each other.
 You’ll likely get more bang for your buck with the slightly higher fare price!

-If you can master packing a trip’s worth of clothes into a personal item and carry on, then congratulations!
+But, if you can master packing a trip’s worth of clothes into a personal item and carry-on, then congratulations!
 You’re a great packer and I’m very jealous of you.

 The reality is a lot of people can’t or simply don’t want to pack so light.
 So, my suggestion is to pack light-er and really maximize the space afforded by your personal item and carry-on.